AlexLaforge/jquery-rss-feeder/README.md

 # jquery-rss-feeder

-The purpose of this code is to take and rss feed and scroll it with a ticker vertically using jQuery.
+The purpose of this code is to scroll Twitter in an RSS feeds using a 'fancy' CSS driven ticker vertically using jQuery.

 ### Version
 1.0.0